-A majority of traffic accidents, including motorcycle accidents, typically occur because of the negligence of a person involved.
-Motorcyclists are especially susceptible to accidents because motorcycle drivers are often overlooked by other drivers due to their size.
+A majority of traffic accidents, including motorcycle accidents, typically occur because of the negligence of one or more people involved.
+Motorcyclists are especially at-risk of being hurt in an accident because motorcycles are often overlooked by other drivers due to their size.
 Often times the injuries received in a motorcycle accident are serious, long-lasting and catastrophic because motorcycles do not provide riders with adequate protection from serious injury like an automobile does.

 Not all motorcycle accident victims need the assistance of a lawyer, but it may be in your best interests to at least discuss your case with an attorney to evaluate your options.
-There are a variety of laws regarding motorcycle accidents, so if you are involved in a motorcycle accident it is a good idea to contact a lawyer with experience in motorcycle accidents.
+There are a variety of laws regarding motorcycle accidents, so if you are searching for an attorney, make sure the one you choose has experience with motorcycle accident cases.
 A qualified and experienced attorney will make sure no one, including the insurance company, takes advantage of your legal rights.